Electromagnetic Signals of Inelastic Dark Matter Scattering: Excited States from the Earth

 \section{Excited States from the Earth}

 Finally, we consider excited states with the shortest lifetimes, which can be populated locally by dark-photon-mediated up-scattering in the Earth.
 Subsequent electromagnetic decays can yield a detectable signal in parts of parameter space where the scattering process itself is currently unobservable.
-These classes of `luminous' models have been considered in the context of dipole up-scattering in the Earth \cite{Feldstein:2010su,Eby:2019mgs}, in material near the target \cite{Pospelov:2013nea}, or even in the detector itself \cite{Chang:2010en,Lin:2010sb}.
+These classes of `luminous' models have been considered in the context of dipole up-scattering in the Earth \cite{Feldstein:2010su,Eby:2019mgs}, in material near the target \cite{Pospelov:2013nea}, and in the detector itself \cite{Chang:2010en,Lin:2010sb}.

 Unlike in the hot environments in the Sun and the early universe, the relative velocities on Earth are too low for DM-electron scattering to populate splittings on the scale of a keV, so we focus here on nuclear scatterings.
-Furthermore, the DM must have sufficient mass to kinematically up-scatter at velocities $\sim 10^{-3}\ c$: for $\delta \sim \kev$ one must have $m_\chi \gtrsim \gev$ to scatter without kinematical suppression.
-At the same time, for $m_\chi \gtrsim 10\ \gev$ , the energy deposited in the detector directly through nuclear recoil can become observable.
-Thus the range of primary interest for up-scattering followed by electromagnetic de-excitation in the models we are considering is $m_\chi \sim \mathcal{O}(\gev)$.
+Furthermore, the DM must have sufficient mass to kinematically up-scatter at typical DM velocities: for $\delta \sim \kev$ one must have $m_\chi \gtrsim \gev$ to scatter without kinematical suppression.